lalohuerta/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Chart "Outcome based on goal" is not the same as the online challenge.
-Had a jumpstart session on Thursday but appearently was not my session, 	meanwhile i will let the chart as it appeared, on Friday i will have a tutoring session and I will ask there.
+Had a jumpstart session on Thursday but appearently was not my session, 	meanwhile I will let the chart as it appeared, on Friday I will have a tutoring session and I will ask there.

 ## Results